StevenTammen/StevenTammen.github.io/pages/life-purpose.md

   </tr>
 </table>

 If this looks scary, don't worry -- we'll break it down.
-Essentially
+Each of the situations where it is possible to have a life purpose given that the three implications hold is broken down below (along with the propositions themselves).
+As we shall see, the fact that proposition 3 is r → l (my doing right is a sufficient condition for my having a life purpose) rather than r ↔ l (I have a life purpose if and only if I do right) widens the number of situations where you cn have life purpose, since r → l allows for finding life purpose from thigs other than doing right.

 ### Proposition 1: Knowing right is a necessary but not sufficient condition for having right intent